 A LITTLE ABOUT ALASKA’S ECONOMY

 The economy of Alaska has been driven by the oil industry since the early 1970s.
 Nearly 85 percent of the state income relies on oil revenues completely.
-Even with oil at as large a contributor to the state’s gross domestic product, the largest contributor to gross state product (GSP) growth in Alaska in 2017 also included mining and quarrying, mostly of precious gems and industrial use stones.
+Even with oil at as large a contributor to the state’s gross domestic product, the largest contributor to GSP growth in Alaska in 2017 also included mining and quarrying, mostly of precious gems and industrial use stones.
 Alaska had a per capita personal income of $56,042, also in 2017.
 Even though the largest export for the state is oil, the largest industry in Alaska is government and government enterprises.
 These entities make 20 percent of the GSP.

 *source BLS data